Kong/docs.konghq.com/app/2.1.x/hybrid-mode.md

 Parameter | Description
 --- | ---
-`cluter_listen` *Optional* | List of addresses and ports on which the Control Plane will listen for incoming Data Plane connections.
+`cluster_listen` *Optional* | List of addresses and ports on which the Control Plane will listen for incoming Data Plane connections.
 Defaults to `0.0.0.0:8005`.
+Note this port is always protected with Mutual TLS (mTLS) encryption.
+Ignored on Data Plane nodes.
 `cluster_control_plane` *Required* | Address and port that the Data Plane nodes use to connect to the Control Plane.
 Must point to the port configured using the `cluster_listen` property on the Control Plane node.
 `cluster_mtls` *Optional* | One of `"shared"` or `"pki"`.
 Indicates whether Hybrid Mode will use a shared certificate/key pair for CP/DP mTLS or if PKI mode will be used.
 Defaults to `"shared"`.